stefaanc/terraform-provider-windows/docs/resource.windows_network_adapter.md

 - `mac_address` - (string, Optional) -  The MAC address of the network adapter.

+  > :warning:
+  > Changing a MAC address does cause a short disconnection from the network.

 - `dns_client` - (resource, Optional) -  When the network adapter is not a DNS client, i.e. when it doesn't have an IP interface, these attributes throw an error when in config.

   - `register_connection_address` - (boolean, Optional) -  Indicates whether the IP address for this connection is to be registered by the DNS client.